 How to Cook Tapioca Pearls

 As your tapioca balls are swimming in the boiling water be sure to stir gently very often.
-Tapioca balls tend to stick easily to pots if you don’t.
+Tapioca balls tend to stick easily to pots or themselves if you don’t.
 Once all your tapioca balls are floating to the top, cook them for another minute or so and they should be ready.

 Now you’re all done making tapioca pearls from scratch at home!
 If you want to spice it up a bit you can add some syrup to give your boba pearls more flavor.
 But this is not necessary if you’re short on time.
 You can add these boba pearls as is once they’re done cooking to any of your favorite milk tea flavors.